Savaed/sdc-web-app/README.md

 The development of this API and its documentation was the **main goal** of the whole project and allowed me to learn many things related to working as a backend programmer.

-[Here](https://sdc-app.azurewebsites.net) is a working project website.
+[Here](https://sdc-app.azurewebsites.net) is a website.
+Unfortunately, the web application is currently unavailable.

 > It is worth mentioning that this project was created only for **educational purposes** and cannot be considered as a real-world application.